blackdante101/QuerifyPHP/README.md

 </p>

 ### About QuerifyPHP
-it's a library that makes it easy to insert, select, delete and update record of a database in php
+a php library that makes querying faster & easier.

 # Getting Started